Living-with-machines/CensusGeocoder/README.md

 Optionally, set `census_standardisation_file` to the path to a json standardisation file containing regex replacements to apply to the address field of the census data.

+Currently used to expand abbreviations in I-CeM, e.g. Rd to Road.
+Also removes extra letters left at the start of the address strings after removing digits (to comply with safehaven rules).
+E.g. '68A High Street' leaves 'A High Street', which is then cleaned to 'High Street'.
+Lots of scope to add to these.

 For example:

 ```json